CPPIB buys stake in medical office buildings in California

-TORONTO Aug 4 The Canada Pension Plan Investment Board said on Tuesday it had formed a joint venture with Health Care REIT Inc, which operates senior housing centers in the United States, to hold a portfolio of medical office buildings in Southern California.
+TORONTO The Canada Pension Plan Investment Board said on Tuesday it had formed a joint venture with Health Care REIT Inc (HCN.N), which operates senior housing centers in the United States, to hold a portfolio of medical office buildings in Southern California.

 The Toronto-based pension fund manager will own a 45 percent stake in the joint venture.
 Health Care REIT, which is selling the assets into the venture, will own the remaining 55 percent.